 Each year of your masters must add up to 60 ECTS points, with half of those credits coming directly from design studio.
 Other required courses may be worth 3-5 ECTS points each, and it's up to you to fill in the blanks.
 Here's what I did in my first year:

-> Design Studio ("the bridge") comprising studio work and 2 week-long workshops related to bridge-type things (lighting, structure).
+- Design Studio ("the bridge") comprising studio work and two week-long workshops related to bridge-type things (lighting, structure).
 [15 ECTS]

-> week-long course to learn Rhino (comprised of printed tutorials from the rhino website - I did this entire course at home) [5 ECTS]
+- Rhino 3D (week-long course comprised of printed tutorials from the Rhino website - I did this entire course at home) [5 ECTS]

 ... that's it.
 We later found out that we were supposed to have taken Tek 5 during this semester, but due to a scheduling screw up by our department, we ended up having to do it in our final year, which was insanely stressful.

-> Design Studio ("furniture"), comprising studio work and 6 week-long workshops, that were mostly unrelated and unhelpful to actually producing furniture or detailing at 1:1 (lectures on branding? putting together presentations about converse sneakers vs. high heels? tectonics of foam-core triangles? yup... it was all worth credits and just sucked time from our studio projects...)
-Never once was there a workshop where we designed, drew, or built something.
+- Design Studio ("furniture"), comprising studio work and 6 week-long workshops, that were mostly unrelated to actually producing furniture or detailing at 1:1 (lectures on branding? putting together presentations about converse sneakers vs. high heels? tectonics of foam-core triangles? yup... it was all worth credits and just sucked time from our studio projects...)
 [15 ECTS]

-> Week-long workshop with CITA and Mark Burry "Reading Room for the Botanic Gardens" - not sure what the overall goal of this was, as 5 students worked closely with Mark Burry to learn grasshopper and test the breaking point of wood planks, and the rest of us sanded said wood planks and tried to figure out how parametric modelling was related to what we were trying to make.
+- Parametric Workshop with CITA and Mark Burry: "Reading Room for the Botanic Gardens" - not sure what the overall goal of this was, as 5 students worked closely with Mark Burry to learn grasshopper and test the breaking point of wood planks, and the rest of us sanded said wood planks and tried to figure out how parametric modelling was related to what we were trying to make.
 Nobody ended up with a 1:1 model of anything and it all ended up in the garbage heap afterwards.
 [5 ECTS]

 4. If you could go back and do your masters again, what do you think you would do differently, or where do you think you would have rather gone?